TakunMaii/med/src/MedScript/Document.md

 ## Overview
 MedScript is a simple programming language designed for configuring med the text editor.

-Med itself is also a interpreter for MedScript.
+Med itself is also an interpreter for MedScript.

 ## Syntax
 The syntax of MedScript is sort of like lua but with some difference.
 For example, if you want to create a variable, you can do it like this: